DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates
 ### 2022/08/29 v0.780
-- Added report menue, you may report rule breaking player by clicking on the message or report button at the player's profile **If you play/spam/missuse with the system, you will be muted for spam**
+- Added report menue, you may report rule breaking player by clicking on the message or report button at the player's profile

+**Only use if necessary and only once per player.
+If you play/spam/missuse with the system, you will be muted for spam**

 ### 2022/08/26 v0.780
 - Added some preventive mesure to reduce the chance of unwanted deploying of global buff when another player has alraedy deployed one: